 Mario has always been kind of a strange Figure Player.
 More specifically, Mario’s AI has been wonky since Super Smash Bros.
 4. It’s known for being incredibly spammy, though the moves it spams tend to differ between games.
 In Super Smash Bros.
 Ultimate, Mario’s AI is notorious for spamming its down air, and this issue is often severe enough to deter trainers from raising this character altogether.
-Dr. Mario is considered the better fighter, so if you’re looking for tournament results you might as well switch over right now!
-If you want to learn more about Mario’s strengths and weaknesses, though, you can do so over at his wiki page.
+Dr. Mario is considered the better of the two, so if you’re looking for tournament results, you might want to consider switching fighters.
+If you want to learn more about Mario’s strengths and weaknesses, you can do so over at his wiki page.
 Otherwise, let’s jump right into today’s training!

-In terms of movement, Mario benefits from walking over running.
-Figure Players trained to dash a lot may run right into opposing attacks, so it’s better to train them to walk instead.
+In terms of movement, Mario benefits from walking instead of running.
+Figure Players raised to dash a lot may run right into opposing attacks, so it’s better to train them to walk instead.
 As a side note, Mario’s walk animation is surprisingly intimidating in this game, so training your amiibo to walk might give it a bit of personality when it fights.
 As usual, you’ll want to mirror match your FP until it reaches Level 50.
 Stay on-stage at all times, as Mario’s recovery is too exploitable.
 Here are all the moves you should use during training:

-- Forward smash: One of Mario’s best moves, and certainly one worth using.
-Forward smash can rack up damage and kill at later percentages.
+- Forward smash: One of Mario’s best moves, forward smash can rack up damage and kill at later percentages.
 When attacking with forward smash, try to hit with the tip of the fire for maximum damage and knockback.

 - Up smash: A super-strong aerial punish that can be used several times in a row to great effect!
 Use it when your FP is about to land or when it’s directly behind you (since up smash’s hitbox starts behind Mario).